-The printer automatically initiates a Z Zero Calibration before each job is built; "PREPARING" will be displayed within the Build Status Display of the User Interface while this process is occurring (see "Build Status Display" (page 49)).
+The printer automatically initiates a Z Zero Calibration before each job is built; "PREPARING" will be displayed within the Build Status Display of the User Interface while this process is occurring (see "Build Status Display" (page 44)).
 Z Zero Calibration must complete successfully before a build will begin.
 This calibration requires no user interaction and sets the reference point between the model tip and the substrate to ensure proper positioning for the first layer of a build.

 When performing the Z Zero Calibration a purge of the model tip will be performed.
 The head will then be positioned over the back of the platen and the Z stage will move upward until the model tip is deflected; this deflection is used to calibrate the toggle sensor.
 The printer will then cool the model tip to a temperature below 200°C (392°F).
-Once cooled, the printer will perform nine tip touches by moving the Z stage upward until the model tip is deflected.
-Z Zero positioning is then determined based on the average Z stage position of the nine tip touches; the printer will set the Z Zero position.
+Once cooled, the printer will perform four tip touches, one per each of the four quadrants of the build tray, by moving the Z stage upward within that quadrant until the model tip is deflected.
+Z Zero positioning is then determined based on the average Z stage position of the four tip touches; the printer will set the Z Zero position.

-If any of the nine tip touches used to determine Z Zero is greater than 0.01" away from the average, homing will fail and the build will be aborted with a "Substrate Not Level" error.
+If any of the four tip touches used to determine Z Zero is greater than 0.01" away from the average, homing will fail and the build will be aborted with a "Substrate Not Level" error.